AaradhyaGitHub/AaradhyaGitHub/FlowBook-About.md

 Then you get:
 - A dashboard showing your win streak, performance trends, and a FIFA-style spider graph of your strengths/weaknesses
 - A "Pokémon card" profile of your grappling style (shareable on Instagram)
-- Insights like "you've been in defensive positions 70% of the time - maybe work on your guard passing?"
+- Insights like "you've been in defensive positions 70% of the time—maybe work on your guard passing?"

 ## Why This Might Actually Work